HiT: Hierarchical Transformer with Momentum Contrast for Video-Text Retrieval: Related Work

 \subsection{Contrastive Learning}

-Contrastive Learning \cite{simclr,he2020momentum,improved,CMC,SupCon,infomin,PIRL,unsupervised,simsiam,BYOL} has made remarkable progress in unsupervised visual representation learning.
-We introduce several representative negative-with contrastive learning mechanisms which differ in contrastive samples construction and representation encoder updating method.
-In the \textit{end-to-end} mechanism, the encoders used to learn query and key representations are updated end-to-end by back-propagation.
-In the \textit{memory bank} \cite{momerybank} mechanism, the key representations generated by the dynamically updated query encoder are sampled from a memory bank without the good representation consistency.
-MoCo \cite{improved,he2020momentum} mechanism obtains the new key representation on-the-fly by a momentum-updated key encoder, and maintains a dictionary as a queue to allow the training process to reuse the encoded key representations from the immediate preceding mini-batches.
-SimCLR \cite{simclr} shows that contrastive learning in unsupervised visual representation learning benefits from large batch size negatives, stronger data augmentation and introducing a learnable nonlinear transformation, \textit{i.e.,} using projection heads.
-Though recent works \cite{simsiam, BYOL} argue that contrastive learning can achieve decent performance even without negatives by using a momentum encoder or stop gradient to prevent collapse solutions, our HiT in video-text learning and \cite{he2020momentum,simclr, improved,momerybank, mochi} in visual representation learning indeed benefit from the large-scale negative interactions.
+Contrastive Learning \cite{simclr,he2020momentum,improved,CMC,SupCon,infomin,PIRL,unsupervised,simsiam,BYOL} has made the remarkable progress in unsupervised visual representation learning.
+We introduce several representative contrastive learning mechanisms that benefit from the optimization with negative samples. \textit{End-to-end} mechanism uses samples in the current mini-batch, where one can use its augmented views as positive samples and consider other samples in the current batch as negatives. \textit{Memory bank} \cite{momerybank} mechanism uses the representations sampled from a memory bank to conduct broader negative sample learning.
+However, the representations in the memory bank are from very different encoders all over the past epoch and they are less consistent.
+MoCo \cite{improved,he2020momentum} improves the memory bank mechanism by using a momentum-updated key encoder to generate the large-scale negative representations for the memory bank which can maintain better representations’ consistency.
+SimCLR \cite{simclr} shows that contrastive learning in unsupervised visual representation learning benefits from large batch size negatives, stronger data augmentation and introducing the learnable nonlinear transformation, \textit{i.e.,} using projection heads.
+Though recent works \cite{simsiam, BYOL} show that contrastive learning can achieve decent performance even without negatives by using a momentum encoder \cite{BYOL} or stop gradient operation \cite{simsiam} to prevent collapse solutions, our HiT in video-text retrieval and \cite{he2020momentum,simclr, improved,momerybank, mochi} in visual representation learning indeed benefit from the large-scale negative sample learning.
 The effects of cross-modal learning without negatives are not involved in this paper.